thomnico/kitt-ai-monorepo/apps/android/ui-prompts/cline-android.md

 - Theme switching capabilities

 ### Analysis Guidelines
-- **Respect .gitignore Exclusions:** When analyzing the repository for code, documentation, or any other purpose, all tools and processes must respect the exclusions defined in the .gitignore files at the root and in subdirectories.
+- **Respect .gitignore Exclusions**: When analyzing the repository for code, documentation, or any other purpose, all tools and processes must respect the exclusions defined in the .gitignore files at the root and in subdirectories.
 This ensures that temporary, system-generated, or otherwise irrelevant files (such as .DS_Store) are not considered during analysis or included in any automated processes.

 This implementation provides a complete KITT K2000 interface with all requested features including the 6 side buttons, oscillating scanner lights, and real-time audio spectrum visualization.
+For Android Auto integration, the UI is adapted to prioritize driver safety with minimal distraction, voice-first interaction, and high-contrast, readable elements as per the guidelines above.